Sonar-Demos/cpp-demo/README.md

 * Fork this project *with all branches*
   (untick the default checkbox, "Copy the `main` branch only").
 * TODO: is a GitHub action necessary?
-* Go to "Pull requests->New pull request" and opan a pull request from the `add-feature` branch to the `main` branch of your fork.
+* Go to "Pull requests->New pull request" and open a pull request from the `add-feature` branch to the `main` branch of your fork.
   Be careful: by default, the PR targets the upstream repository.
 * TODO: Should a GitHub action run here?